 Yes.
 Providers must submit their detailed course agenda to DEC for review.
 DEC provides course application forms, as part of the agreement, for Providers to fill in the details of the courses and instructors.
 Providers must wait, before offering the course to the public, for notification of DEC acceptance of the course.
 If DEC determines that a course is deficient in any way, we will tell the Provider so, and why.
 A revised course outline must be accepted by DEC before the course can be offered.

 Can I request DEC pesticide applicator certification credits for my Be Green course?

 A Course Provider can apply for DEC pesticide credits, but DEC will approve credits only for appropriate segments of the course.
 Be Green course subjects that do not deal with pest management may not receive credits.
 Be Green courses are not automatically pesticide applicator certification courses.
 Therefore, the Provider must apply for credits under the separate DEC pesticide credit application process.

-For pesticide applicator certification, DEC administers the qualifying exams.
+For pesticide applicator certification, DEC administers the Basic Education exams.
 How is Be Green different?

 Be Green Course Providers must administer the exam themselves.
 The exam must be one-half hour in length.
 For each exam, at least ten questions must be selected from DEC's list of questions (which will mailed to each Be Green Course Provider), Course Providers should supply 5 to 10 more questions of their own.
 DEC will review the exams, when the Provider sends them in with the course application.